 The induced velocities are slightly faster than the envelope's convective eddies.
-That is, the envelope has a small convective Rossby number ($Ro\lesssim 1$), which is defined as the ratio of the rotational period to the convective turnover time-scale.
-In this case, it is the ratio of the \BV frequency to the imparted angular frequency.
+That is, the envelope has a small convective Rossby number ($Ro\lesssim 1$), which in this case is defined as the ratio of the \BV frequency to the imparted angular frequency.
 In the small $Ro$ regime, angular momentum is redistributed to produce rigid rotation.
 Assuming the orbital angular momentum is perfectly transferred into the convective envelope's rotation,

-$I_\mathrm{env}$ is the convective region's moment of inertia, assumed to be unaltered by the engulfment process as appropriate for the small mass ratio at hand.
-Engulfing more massive planets or brown dwarfs is likely to inflate a more evolved host star, significantly increasing its moment of inertia before contracting on the thermal time-scale. $\Omega_\mathrm{env}$ is the angular velocity the envelope rotates with as a rigid body after engulfment.
+Here, $I_\mathrm{env}$ is the convective region's moment of inertia, assumed to be unaltered by the engulfment process for a small mass ratio.
+Engulfing more massive planets or brown dwarfs is likely to inflate a more evolved host star, significantly increasing its moment of inertia before contracting on the thermal timescale. $\Omega_\mathrm{env}$ is the angular velocity the envelope rotates with as a rigid body after engulfment.
 The right-hand side is the planet's orbital angular momentum upon entering the host star on a circular orbit, with angular velocity $\Omega_\mathrm{orb} = (G\Mstar/\Rstar^3)^{1/2}$.
 The increase in surface rotational velocity, $\Delta v_\mathrm{rot}=\Omega_\mathrm{env} R_\star$, can then be solved, giving

 where we have expressed the convective envelope's moment of inertia in terms of an apsidal motion constant $k_\mathrm{env}$, defined via $I_\mathrm{env} = k_\mathrm{env} \Mstar \Rstar^2$. $k_\mathrm{env}$ is generally a quantity of the order of 0.1 for evolved giant stars, and decreases with age as the star becomes more centrally concentrated.
 For our stellar model, $k_\mathrm{env} = 0.13$, which yields $\Delta v_\mathrm{rot} = 1.7\kms$ according to equation (\ref{eq:vrot}).